 TO:

 ADDRESS:

 DESCRIPTION OF INTEREST IN LAND:

-f the Tobacco Plains Indian Band Property Taxation Law, 2008, dollars (\$) are hereby levied with respect to the above-
+he Sliammon Indian Band Property Taxation Law, 2009, taxes in the are hereby levied with respect to the above-noted interest in land.

-All taxes are due and payable on and interest are past due and mus or before Payments for unpaid taxes, penalties at be paid immediately.
+All taxes are due and payable on or are past due and must be paid immed before July 16, 20 Payments for unpaid taxes, penalties and interest diately.

-Payments must be made at the of [address] during normal business fices of the First Nation, located at hours.
-Payment must be by cheque, money order or cash.
+ces of the Sliammon Indian Band Tax Department, located at RR #2 SC V8A 4Z3, during normal business hours.
+Payment must be by

-shall incur penalties and interest in accordance with the
+Taxes that are not paid by July 16, 2 Indian Band Property Taxation Law 20 shall incur penalties and interest in accordance with the Sliammon 2009.

-Tobacco Plains Indian Band Pro

-The name(s) and address(es) of the he person(s) liable to pay the taxes is (are) as follows:
+- · rson(s) liable to pay the taxes is (are) as follows:

-Assessed value:
+Assessed value: \$

 Taxes (current year): \$

-' , oare) \$

-Unpaid taxes (previous years) \$ Penalties: \$
+Unpaid taxes (previous years) \$

+Penalties: \$

-Interest: \$ \$
+Interest: \$

 Total Payable \$

-•

-Tax Administrator for the Tobacc co Plains Indian Band
+Tax Administrator for the Sliammon Indian Band

-Dated: , 20
+Dated: 20